peter88szabo/Small-MolDyn/README.md

-# Small-MoldDyn
+# Small-MolDyn
-Small molecular dynamics code for an arbitrary size molecule.
+Small molecular dynamics code for an arbitrary-size molecule.